THE DEVELOPMENT OF THE CHILD ABUSE ADVOCACY MOVEMENT

 The first full year of program operation was 1984.
 The first training class was held in January of that year and, by the end of the year, the program served 10 cases involving 14 children.
 In 1989 and 1990 the number of cases handled by the program took a significant jump.
 Currently, the CASA program serves 100-110 cases at any one time, and the length of CASA involvement in a case varies.

-Day-to-day operations are handled by the director and 9 staff members.
-We have approximately 100 active volunteers.
-In 2015 we served approximately 464 abused and neglected children in Monroe County.
-Our CASA program is highly respected in the community for its professionalism and the dedication of our volunteers.
+Day-to-day operations are handled by the director and 11 staff members.
+We have over 100 active volunteers.
+In 2019 we served more than 500 abused and neglected children in Monroe County.
+Our CASA program is highly respected in the community and state for its professionalism and the dedication of our volunteers.